Saint Mary’s holds off San Diego, reaches WCC title game

-Saint Mary’s (21-11) will meet top-ranked Gonzaga in the championship game for the eighth time in 11 years.
+Saint Mary’s (21-11) will meet the top-ranked Bulldogs in the championship game for the eighth time in 11 years.
 The Gaels are 2-5 in the previous meetings, with their last championship coming in 2012.

 The Gaels used a 13-4 run in the second half to steal momentum from the scrappy Toreros, who were playing in their first tournament semifinal since 2013.